The church is more than just a building, but here are a few of the faces you are likely to meet:

 Lisa Marie Neale

-Lisa has lived in Heanor all her life, and is involved with several local groups, including Heanor WI, the Grammar School Action Group, and Heanor Vision.
+Lisa has lived in Heanor all her life, and is involved with several local groups, including Heanor WI and Heanor Vision.

 Lisa’s main hobbies are reading, gardening, and crafts (currently crochet).
 Lisa enjoys spending time down at the Community Garden where she has 3 beds and a polytunnel section.
 She enjoys turning the products of her labour into jam and home-made wine.